Physical distancing or self-isolation?

 - Try to get children involved in calmly reflecting on the disagreement, sorting out what should happen next, and discussing how they might be able to avoid a similar conflict in future.

 You might find that there’s more conflict between you and your older child than before physical distancing.
 In this situation, it can help to pick your battles.
-So even if you’d prefer for your child to make her bed while she’s at home, think about whether it’s really worth arguing about.
-You might want to save your energy for important things like making sure she’s getting enough healthy food, sleep and exercise.
+So even if you’d prefer for your child to make their bed, think about whether it’s really worth arguing about.
+You might want to save your energy for important things like making sure your child is getting enough healthy food, sleep and exercise.